aio-libs/aiohttp/docs/web_reference.rst

    Inherited from :class:`AbstractView`.

-   :param Request request: request object that has initiated view processing.
+   :param request: instance of :class:`Request` that has initiated a view
+                   processing.

    .. attribute:: request